samie/trollator/README.md

 This application was inspired by the ingenious ["Trollator" mobile Android application](https://play.google.com/store/apps/details?id=com.fredagapps.android.trollator).

+You can find a blog post about installing [OpenCV for Java and Maven in my Dzone article](http://java.dzone.com/articles/combining-html-web).

-OpenCV Installation for local Maven repository
+1. OpenCV Installation for local Maven repository
 ---
 OpenCV is a native library with Java bindings so you need to install this to your system.
  - *libopencv_java300.so* installed in you java.library.path (